MurugappanMurugappan95/Deploying-Static-Web-App-in-Apache-HTTP-Server-in-AWS-EC2/README.md

 ![image](https://user-images.githubusercontent.com/77397177/230162333-51472c81-e587-44ce-a5e8-460f21e9d4d8.png)

+# Future Scope
-The future scope of this deployment can be implemented with AWS Route53 Domain Name Systems and will be application up and running in AWS cloud.
+The future scope of this deployment can be implemented using ci/cd tools and also enhanced using containerization tools and container orchestration tools and also implementing using AWS Route53 Domain Name Systems and the application will be up and running in AWS cloud.